amusant/presentations/dac2018/PITCHME.md

 	- control access based on Address Range, Master Id, Master Port

 - Secure Cache Access
-	- Secuirty State of teh masters must be the same as that of the processor
+	- Secuirty State of the masters using ACP must be the same as that of the processor
+	-

+#### Existing Secuirty Measures: SMMU
+- System MMU/IOMMU
+	- MMU is the main memory protection mechanism in OS/SoC.
+	- SMMU/IOMMU provides the same functionality for accelerators.
+	- Ease of programmability.
+	- Fine Grain Security for memory access (4KB)
+####

 +++